FORDISC: Criticism

 According to the authors of the program, some limitations should be taken into account when using this program.
-Some of these limitations include the fact that FORDISC will classify any unknown into the ‘closest’ group, this means that even if an individual's ethnic group or race is not represented in the database, the program will classify it to the ‘closest’ group.
+Some of these limitations include the fact that if an individual's ethnic group or race is not represented in the database, the program will classify them to the 'closest' group.
 Another limitation involves classification using hybrid individuals and groups.
 The authors state that genetic exchange between groups can cause misclassifications due to gene overlap that can consist of two ancestral populations.
 Another limitation deal with the classification of individuals under the age of 18, this is due to the nature of physical anthropologists ability to assess age in subadults.
 However, the authors state that there are differences between subadults in different groups, but these differences tend to not correspond to differences seen in adults.
 Another limitation that the authors believe researchers should take into account is the fact that this program is based on measurements that are affected by "disease, disuse, treatment, or trauma."
 The measurement of affected bone(s) may produce inaccurate values, and therefore he classification will not reflect the correct population affinity.

 The last limitation deals with archaeological populations.
 This limitation is because most of the measurements in the data set that the classifications are based on in the program are from remains that are from the 20th century, and should not be used for classification of archaeological remains.
 This is because documented population differences and secular changes that have occurred throughout history.
 However, the inclusion of W. W. Howells craniometric data set has allowed researchers to classify archaeological remains because much of the data set comes from individuals from the 19th century.

-A 2009 study found that even in favourable circumstances, FORDISC 3.0 can be expected to classify no more than 1 per cent of specimens with confidence."
+A 2009 study found that even in favourable circumstances, FORDISC 3.0 can be expected to classify no more than 1 per cent of specimens with confidence.
+The authors wrote, "even in favourable conditions—when the focal specimen's source population is present in the reference sample, the focal specimen is nearly complete and its sex is known—Fordisc has no more than a 1 per cent chance of success.
+There are several reasons for suspecting that even this may overstate Fordisc's usefulness."

 In 2012 research presented at the 81st Annual Meeting of the American Association of Physical Anthropologists concluded that FORDISC ancestry determination was not always consistent, that the program does not perform to expectations and that it should be used with caution.

-In 2012 research was presented at the 81st Annual Meeting of the American Association of Physical Anthropologists, which concluded FORDISC ancestry determination was not always consistent, and the programs' recommended acceptance criteria did not separate correct and incorrect determinations.
-The authors concluded that the program does not perform to expectations and should be used with caution.
+On a sample of Spanish skulls, FORDISC demonstrated less than 50% accuracy, classifying some skulls as Black, Japanese or American Indian.